 A blueprint of the procedure that enables the researcher to maintain control over all factors that may affect the result of an experiment.
 In doing this, the researcher attempts to determine or predict what may occur.
 Experimental research is often used where there is time priority in a causal relationship (cause precedes effect), there is consistency in a causal relationship (a cause will always lead to the same effect), and the magnitude of the correlation is great.
 The classic experimental design specifies an experimental group and a control group.
-The independent variable is administered to the same dependent variable.
+The independent variable is administered to the experimental group and not to the control group, and both groups are measured on the same dependent variable.
 Subsequent experimental designs have used more groups and more measurements over longer periods.
 True experiments must have control, randomisation, and manipulation.